-Nitrogen: biological information
+Nitrogen - 7N: biological information

-Biological role of nitrogen: nitrogen is a key component of biological molecules such as proteins (which are made from amino acids, and nucleic acids.
+Nitrogen is a key component of biological molecules such as proteins (which are made from amino acids, and nucleic acids.
 The nitrogen cycle in nature is very important.

 Levels in humans